Filtering Potential Language Friends

 As a rule of thumb, the more meticulous a person is about their profile, the better a language friend they’ll make.

-I’ve taken screenshots of several different profiles, we’ll go through each one of them and determine why they might be a good language friend or not.
+I’ve taken screenshots of several different profiles, we’ll go through each one of them and determine why these people might make a good language friend or not.

 The following people I would not message no matter what.
 Under each profile I will detail the exact reasons why I would not message them: